The inter-sentential function of Mandarin bei passives

 Cited by 4 other publications

-This list is based on CrossRef data as of 27 june 2020.
+This list is based on CrossRef data as of 03 march 2021.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.

 Grosz, Barbara J., Aravind K. Joshi, and Scott Weinstein

 1983 “Providing a Unified Account of Definite Noun Phrases in Discourse.”
 In The Proceedings for the 21st Annual Meeting of the Association for Computational Linguistics , 40–50.
 Cambridge, Massachusetts.

 1981 “Control of Inference: Role of Some Aspects of Discourse Structure—Centering.”
 In The Proceedings of International Joint Conference on Artificial Intelligence , 385–387.
 Vancouver, Canada.